vladalex995/Github-Portofolio/README.md

 This project was undertaken to analyze sales activities within a company and gain insights into various sales trends occurring between 2024 and 2025.
 The analysis focused on understanding revenues across different dimensions such as region, store, product category, and brand.
 Data Preparation
 The data preparation process involved working with SQL to create, populate, and manage relational database tables.
 The following steps were followed:
-1. Table Creation Script - This SQL script defines the necessary tables and their relationships, including sales transactions, products, customers, stores, and regions.
+1. Table Creation Script - This SQL script defines the necessary tables.
-2. Data Insertion Script - This script populates the tables with sales records, ensuring a well-structured dataset for analysis.
+2. Data Insertion Script - This script populates the tables.
 3. Table Deletion Script - Used for cleaning up the database by dropping tables when required.
 4. Once the data was structured, an additional SQL query file was created to extract key metrics from multiple tables.
 This query retrieved:
 •	Total revenues per region, store, product category, and brand.